BarisGece/mHC/README.md

       | USB    | All    | Linux/Windows | Linux/Windows | Linux/Windows              |
       | CPU    | 3.10+  | Linux/Windows | Linux(4.10+)  | Linux/Windows Server 2008+ |
       | Memory | 3.10+  | Linux/Windows | Linux(4.10+)  | Linux/Windows Server 2008+ |
+- **Ballooning Device**
+  - Amount of target RAM for the VM in MB.
+Using zero disables the ballon driver.
+In general, you should leave **ballooning** ***enabled***, but if you want to disable it (e.g. for debugging purposes), simply ***uncheck*** **Ballooning Device** or set `balloon: 0` in the ***configuration***.
+  - Even when using a fixed memory size, the ballooning device gets added to the VM, because it delivers useful information such as how much memory the guest really uses.
+  - All Linux distributions released after **2010** have the ***balloon kernel driver included***.
+For Windows OSes, the balloon driver needs to be added manually and can incur a slowdown of the guest, so we don’t recommend using it on critical systems.
+The passing around of memory between host and guest is done via a special balloon kernel driver running inside the guest, which will grab or release memory pages from the host.
+A good explanation of the inner workings of the balloon driver can be found [here][Virtio Balloon]

 ---